 How should I use lidocaine and tetracaine topical?

-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Never use this medicine in larger amounts, or for longer than prescribed.

 Lidocaine and tetracaine topical comes in a cream or a skin patch.